villares/sketch-a-day/README.md

 [sketch_190324a](https://github.com/villares/sketch-a-day/tree/master/2019/sketch_190324a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

 A retake of sketch_190207a + work from sketch_190321 :)

-Will stall sometimes... as there is an unsage while loop selecting pointing nodes... (also present on 190323)
+Will stall sometimes...

+as there is an unsafe while loop selecting pointing nodes... (also present on 190323)

 ---